veasey/bible-reader-app/NOTES.md

 There is not order to these todos

-- [ ] 🐛 Bug: Sometimes When searching and switching chapters / book it shows no results.
 - [ ] 🐛 Bug: Search searches when nothing is entered.

 - [ ] Styling